 The incorporation process does not require the presence of the shareholders or directors in Thailand, as long at the relevant signatures are certified by a Thai Consulate or Embassy officials outside Thailand.

 While it is possible to register a company with majority foreign ownership in Thailand, this company will be governed by the rules of the Alien Business Law.
 Alternatively, in order to avoid the various restrictions imposed on the operations of an alien, or majority foreign owned company in Thailand, a company which is majority Thai owned could still be be established under present legislation.
 In this structure a non-Thai may own up to 49% of the company while the remaining 51% will be owned by one, or more Thai national individuals.

-We can usually have your company setup and under your full control within 3-4 weeks.
+We can usually have your company set-up and under your full control within 4-6 weeks.
 However when registering a Thai company for foreign ownership there are a few things to consider to ensure that you can retain control and ownership of your company.

 A Thai company must have majority Thai shareholder, however, we can provide nominee shareholder for your company.